-- Your contract with the riverboat may substantially affect, alter or limit your rights.
+- Your contract with the riverboat may substantially affect, alter, or limit your rights.
 Many riverboat tickets and/or contracts contain clauses limiting what State law governs personal injury claims and the time period in which you must file the claim.
-If you are injured on a riverboat you should take ALL paperwork including ticket stubs, contracts or any other documents you may have signed to a riverboat accident lawyers for review.
+If you are injured on a riverboat you should take ALL paperwork including ticket stubs, contracts, or any other documents you may have signed to a riverboat accident lawyer for review.

 - You need to give notice to the riverboat of your injury immediately.
 Failure to notify the riverboat company could result in the loss of critical evidence or even worse, a waiver of your right to bring a claim.

 As you can see from above, delaying in seeking representation may result in your claim being more difficult to pursue.
 Talk to a riverboat accident lawyer as soon as possible.

 Crew Member Injury Claims

 Because all rivers and lakes are considered to be under the control of Federal Law in the United States, riverboats are not subject to state worker’s compensation laws.
 Instead, you are likely to have a Jones Act claim for medical losses, lost income, and housing expenses incurred due to your injuries.
 When the employer’s negligence is also at play, you may have a right to recover for your pain, suffering, and disability.
 If there is a third party such as a vendor or another vessel operator at fault, you may also have a third-party claim for your personal injuries.
 It is important that you retain a riverboat injury attorney who can help you determine what rights and remedies are available to you.